EricssonResearch/cloud-native-app-simulator/docs/development-environment.md

 ## Pushing the image to a cluster

-The generated image needs to be pushed to all the clusters after you have run `generator.sh`.
+The generated image needs to be pushed to all clusters after you have run `generator.sh`.

 ```bash
 cd community